datafordemocracy/PublicInterestData2018/resources/updates.md

 ## 2018-03-23
 * MC: emailed lab with my updates, plans for Friday, and race coding review; wrote/added progress doc to box; work on report document.

+### Group 1

+* NP: I reviewed order logit regression and logit regression.
+And I use it to fit the disposition level.
+I separate founded levels from the other conditions and then train the data to see the relationship between race and disposition level.
+I also use order logit regression to see the relationship between gender and disposition level, gender+race and disposition level.
+Based on the model I built, white male tend to have a higher disposition level while multiracial male tend to have a lower disposition level.
+Besides, male tend to have a higher disposition level than female.
+* MW: This week my group continued to create more models for the disposition variables.
+I went through past emails and documents, and added a progress document to the Box.
+While our group meeting time was hindered by the snow, we are continuing to progress with the analysis, and are starting to add the results to the final report.

+### Group 2

 ## 2018-03-16
 * MC: emailed groups my understanding of an outline of their work; annotated research chapter; updated `prep_basedisp.R` to add proportions by race in DSS referral data, updated `analysis_basedisp.R` to improve figures, generate disproportionality in referral point estimates and intervals by year; added more structure to report document, and started adding a little bit of content.